Tamariki and their views

 • What to expect

-They will share some guidance and resources that you can use to talk to your tamariki about the mediation and check if your tamariki is happy to meet with a Child Specialist.
+They will share some guidance and resources that you can use to talk to your tamariki about the mediation and check if your tamariki is happy to meet with a practitioner.

-The Child Specialist will arrange a time to meet with your child.
+They will get in touch and arrange a time to meet with your child.
 It’s usually a fun and positive experience, with games and activities, where they can freely talk about their feelings and views.
 They will meet somewhere neutral but safe, for example at school.

 • Listen but leave the decisions to adults